-There are a number of ways to seek advice about planning and development in Brisbane.
+Council can provide assistance with your planning enquiries.
+There are a number of ways to gain advice about planning and development in Brisbane.

 Find what you need

-Get information about a property, including zoning, using Council's online tools, Brisbane City Plan 2014 (City Plan) and interactive mapping.
+Get information about a property, including zoning, using Council's City Plan online mapping tool.

 Find important information and what approvals are needed for common residential projects including new homes or extensions, fences and pools.